Mojib-Rsm/DigitalSkillHub/docs/setup_guide.md

-# Setup Guide: GOOGLE_API_KEY and GOOGLE_CSE_ID
+# Setup Guide: API Keys for TotthoAi SERP Tool

-Follow these steps to get the necessary credentials for the "One-Click Writer (SERP)" tool to function correctly.
-This tool uses the Google Custom Search JSON API.
+Follow these steps to get the necessary credentials for the "SERP Article" tool to function correctly.
+This tool can use multiple APIs for the best results.

+## Part 1: Google Custom Search API (Required)

+This is the primary API for fetching basic search engine results.

-## Step 1: Get your GOOGLE_API_KEY
+### Step 1: Get your GOOGLE_API_KEY

 The API key authenticates your requests to Google's services.